Get active with our City of Calgary recreation and sports options.

 Contact Sean Hayes @ [email protected]

-There is an Irish rugby club called Calgary Irish.
+There is an Irish rugby club called the Calgary Canadian Irish Athletic Club.